- Topics: Entomology and Nematology | Ellis, James D | O'Malley, Michael K | Insects | 4H Entomology | Curricula

 Insects are some of the most important animals on the planet.
 They have an enormous economic impact on many industries, especially here in Florida.

-For example, the citrus root weevil, a type of beetle that eats the roots or orange trees, causes significant problems for orange farmers every year.
+For example, the citrus root weevil, a type of beetle that eats the roots of orange trees, causes significant problems for orange farmers every year.

-Also, mosquitoes can cause people to be itchy and some may transmit serious diseases.
+Also, mosquitoes can bite and cause people to be itchy, and some may transmit serious diseases.
 The best protection is to avoid being bitten!

 Not all insects are damaging or bad.
 In fact insects as a whole are more beneficial than harmful.
-For instance, insects help us grow food like oranges and apples and strawberries.
+For instance, insects help us grow food like oranges, apples, and strawberries.
 This is because they help pollinate plants.
 Without insects around to pollinate, our food supply would be dramatically lessened.
-Other examples of food that requires insect pollination are blueberries, tomatoes, grapes, peppers, squash, watermelons, cantaloupes.
-Other products of these foods are also supported by insects: lemonade, key lime pie, orange juice, etc. Keep in mind that insect-pollinated plants also provide food and shelter for other wildlife, so insects do not only benefit humans.
+Other examples of food that requires insect pollination are blueberries, tomatoes, grapes, peppers, squash, watermelons, and cantaloupes.
+By-products of these foods are also supported by insects: lemonade, key lime pie, orange juice, etc. Keep in mind that insect-pollinated plants also provide food and shelter for other wildlife, so insects do not only benefit humans.

 Beekeepers work carefully with bees to help produce honey.
-Bees produce and store this sweet substance for consumption, but they also produce enough so that humans can also harvest it.
+Bees produce and store this sweet substance for consumption, but they produce enough that humans can also harvest it.

 Humans are not the only ones who benefit from insects.
 There are many animals that depend on insects for food.